piratewebsite/piratesocial/README.md

 - **Discover feed** — browse all public posts across the network
 - **User directory** with search
 - **Personalized timeline** — posts from people you follow + your RSS subscriptions
-- **No vendor lock-in** — your site works independently even without the hub
+- **No vendor lock-in** — your site works independently even without Pirate Social

 ### 🦋 Bluesky Integration
 - **Connect your Bluesky account** via app password